chloe-teijeiro/chloe-teijeiro.github.io/essays/embracing-ai.md

 ### 9. Coding Examples

 I used AI once when learning functional programming.
-I asked something like, “Give me a TypeScript coding example that uses .reduce.”
+I asked something like, “Give me a TypeScript coding example that uses `.reduce`.”
 While this helped a little, it was less useful than I expected, and I still needed other resources to fully understand the concept.

 ### 10. Explaining Code